 LTV = ARPA ✕ gross margin/customer churn rate

-For example, if we calculate LTV using the above formula with the customer churn rate of 3% per month, ARPA of $200 per month, and gross margin of 80%, we get the customer lifetime of 33.33 months and an LTV of $5333.33.
+For example, if we calculate LTV using the above formula with a customer churn rate of 3% per month, an ARPA of $200 per month, and a gross margin of 80%, we get a customer lifetime of 33.33 months and an LTV of $5,333.33.

 You can also replace the customer churn rate with revenue churn rate.
 This provides a second type of churn rate.
 We will discuss this a bit more below.

 For now, the formula to calculate LTV with the revenue churn rate is:

 These formulas are a good start, but here are a few basics you should keep in mind when you calculate LTV using the above methods.